 Aishwarya Ajmani holds a Masters Degree in Clinical Psychology and is an Internationally Certified NLP practitioner.
 She is passionate about helping people struggling with mental health issues.
-She founded HappeeMindz with a vision to provide preventive services, plan interventions to strengthen the mental well-being of individuals, and to provide counseling to those who are struggling with their emotional conflicts on a daily basis.
+She founded HappeeMindz with a vision to provide preventive services, plan interventions to strengthen the mental well-being of individuals and provide counseling to those who are struggling with their emotional conflicts on a daily basis.
 She wants to increase awareness of mental health issues in our Indian society in order to help remove the stigma around seeking counseling for mental well-being.

 Area of Expertise